Rohit-2001-Sonar/e-commerce-website-reactJs/README.md

 - [YourProduct.js](https://github.com/vinothsubbiah/e-commerce-website-reactJs/blob/main/frontend/src/screens/YourProduct.js) - Displays the products uploaded by the user.
 This page is only available for the seller.
 - All css files are used for styling the respective pages.

-## Tools Required
+## Software Tools Requirement
-- Visula Studio Code
+- Visual Studio Code
 - ReactJs
 - NodeJs
 - MySql